By Contributing Author, Sharon Hicks

 • Working with purpose to root out racism inside the halls of medicine and to identify and eliminate systemic inequities that are most responsible for poorer health outcomes for Black and Brown communities. [vi]

 The work that is ahead of us to move the ratio of health spending to social service spending will be very difficult, but we know that good health technology and integration of care models is a good first step.
-Effective and secure data-sharing is mission critical to identify and deploy, which could be best used to improve a person’s functioning over the long-term.
+Effective and secure data-sharing is mission critical to identify and deploy, which could be best used to improve a person’s functioning over the long-term, which is the main purpose of integrated care.
 Interoperability and agreement on common language will help demonstrate which services are most effective in improving health for certain types of people.
 This can then lead to policy reform that is evidence-based.

 As the United States healthcare system begins to embrace integrated care, let us work to ensure that it transcends the integration of behavioral and physical healthcare, and grows to encompass social determinants of health, human services, and basic social services.